zhacker98/Docker_Base_Files/debian-syncthing/README.md

 docker container rm -f -v syncthing

 ###### Otherwise, use 'docker container inspect' to determine the volume name and export the contents
+### Or run the following to open a container, and export the contents to a tar in the current working directory
+docker run -it --rm --volumes-from syncthing -v$(pwd):/root/Backup/ alpine tar cjf root/Backup/sync_backup.tar.bz2 root/Sync/